cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 Improve the security of CloudEvents SDKs by integrating Snyk for automatic dependency assessments.
-This integration will both conduct comprehensive scans for vulnerabilities within the SDK and also systematically search the internet for recently reported issues or vulnerabilities linked to the library dependencies used in the development of CloudEvents SDKs.
+This integration will both conduct comprehensive scans for vulnerabilities within the SDK and systematically search the internet for recently reported issues or vulnerabilities linked to the library dependencies used in the development of CloudEvents SDKs.
 The automated tool will alert the development team to threats, helping the implementation of proactive measures for identifying, addressing, and mitigating potential risks.

 #### [Action Item 1] Steps